 Linda Dunlap, Project Dignity’s Executive Director passed away in July of 2008.
 She is missed in more ways than we would have imagined possible.
 We are heart sore, but determined to honor and continue her legacy.

-In 1986 doctors told Linda she had 6 months to live due to an inoperable brain tumor.
-She told them the Lord knew more about that than they did.
+In 1986 doctors told Linda she had 6 months to live and she told them the Lord knew more about that than they did.
 She said He had a lot more work for her to do.
-She proved herself and God right by living another 22 ministry packed years.
+She proved herself and God right by living another 22 ministry-packed years.

 She went into the motels singlehandedly with nothing more than her backpack and a few medical supplies.
 She won the confidence of people who had never had anyone care about them or help them before.
 Her belief and vision that one person can make a difference grew into 10,000 people being helped annually by Project Dignity.